 That sure would be nice, right?

-It turns out that lessons with Donna Schwartz can get the same results for you.
+Donna can get the same results for you!

 Donna's extensive background in Music and Psychology can help you make the progress you want to see and hear.